DASPRiD/taxum/README.md

-# taxum
+# Taxum

-`taxum` is a composable and type-safe HTTP framework for Node.js, heavily inspired by Rust's [Axum](https://github.com/tokio-rs/axum) and [Tower](https://github.com/tower-rs/tower).
+Taxum is a composable and type-safe HTTP framework for Node.js, heavily inspired by Rust's [Axum](https://github.com/tokio-rs/axum) and [Tower](https://github.com/tower-rs/tower).
 It brings the same declarative, middleware-driven architecture to the JavaScript/TypeScript ecosystem, combining ergonomic route composition with deep integration of the type system.